Is Turmeric Safe for Dogs?

 - Slow the progression of arthritis and treat arthritis pain

-- Treat gastrointestinal disorders, including irritable bowel syndrome (IBS), inflammatory bowel disease, and ulcerative colitis.
+- Alleviate gastrointestinal disorders, including irritable bowel syndrome (IBS), inflammatory bowel disease, and ulcerative colitis

 How Do I Give My Dog Turmeric?